Zeck69/zeck69.github.io/index.md

 ![distr_of_diversity_measures](https://github.com/thetayne/thetayne.github.io/blob/master/_includes/distr_of_diversity_measures.png?raw=true)

-While at first sight the diversity in terms of entropy and the Gini coefficient seems similar, with most movies having a non-diverss cast and a similar-looking distribution for non-zero measures, the scale of both is actually different.
+While at first sight the diversity in terms of entropy and the Gini coefficient seems similar, with lots of movies having a non-divers cast and a similar-looking distribution for non-zero measures, the scale of both is actually different.

 In order to figure out the right type of regression based on the relationship of the diversity to the average movie ratings, we use the scatterplot below.